 The Isles of Scilly IFCA is the smallest in England and consequently has a proportionally small workforce to deliver the required service.
 The team comprises a Chief Fisheries and Conservation Officer (Tom Hooper) and a Marine Enforcement and Scientific Officer (Ricky Pender).
 The Isles of Scilly IFCA is committed to the development and training of staff and members and ensuring that qualifications are up to date and able to operate effectively as a small team.
-Training for this year will include further boat handling, radar and chart plotter training for Tom Hooper and further enforcement training for Ricky Pender, including through detachments with Cornwall IFCA.
+Training for this year will include further boat handling, radar and chart plotter training for Tom Hooper and further enforcement training for Ricky Pender, including through detachments and mentoring being organised through the AIFCA national training officer.